 First of all I want to thank you for taking a visit on my brand new website.
 I hope you like it.

 The season has already ended for me a little while back, but I still want to give you an overview of what I did this year and how it went.
 So, here it goes: I wasn’t starting the year really confident.
 The entire winter I struggled with a niggle in my foot which wasn’t bad enough to stop running entirely, but also was annoying enough to not be able to run as much as I wanted.
 With a lot of help from Lotte and Maarten from Chiromotion Maastricht I still managed to get some training in and eventually somewhere midway during the season, the niggle started to settle.
-So still in preparation mode and very careful with my foot, I started the year with some short duathlon races for the EDOsports team in March and April to get the body through the motions of racing again, followed by my first triathlon of the year: a team triathlon for my team Ferro Mosae in the Dutch Premier League, which we won.
+So, still in preparation mode and very careful with my foot, I started the year with some short duathlon races for the EDOsports team in March and April to get the body through the motions of racing again, followed by my first triathlon of the year at the end of april: a team triathlon over the sprint distance for my team Ferro Mosae in the Dutch Premier League, which we won.
 A few weeks after that, around mid-May, the triathlon season really got underway with 3 wins in a row: the 111 race in Bilzen and the Dutch championships half distance and Olympic distance.
 These were not easy races, because I was dealing with the foot issue, but managed to get through them without doing much extra damage, and winning all three of these races was really cool.

-After Almere I took some weeks off to recover and think about what I wanted to do for the rest of the season.
-But I felt really tired, I somehow overextend a knee band in the days after Almere.
+After Almere I took some time off to recover and think about what I wanted to do for the rest of the season.
+But I felt really tired, and on top of that I developed a pain in my knee in the days after Almere.
 So I decided it was time to not add any races anymore and just make sure I recovered well to get fresh and ready for the 2018 preparations.